Boxweiler

 • Heart Issues: Heart problems in dogs, such as congenital defects or arrhythmias, can cause symptoms like coughing, lethargy, and fainting.
 Management depends on the type of heart condition, which may include medication or lifestyle changes.

-• Demodectic Mange: Demodectic mange, caused by the Demodex mite, leads to hair loss, redness, and irritation, often in specific areas of the body.
+• Demodectic Mange: Demodectic mange a type of mange, caused by the Demodex mite, leads to hair loss, redness, and irritation, often in specific areas of the body.
 This condition is typically treatable with medicated baths and topical or oral medications.

 • Gastric Dilatation-Volvulus: Bloat is a life-threatening condition where the stomach fills with gas and twists, causing severe obstruction and shock.
 Immediate veterinary intervention is necessary, and emergency surgery is required to correct the torsion.